 - There are opportunities for all children to visit their new classroom and class teacher.
-Some children may require extra visits to familiarize themselves and ease any anxieties.
+If required, extra visits can be arranged to familiarise children with new staff and routines.

-- Certain children may need a carefully thought out and individualized transition plan.
-This will involve working closely with parents/carers in order for the preparation to continue over the summer holidays e.g a book with pictures of the new classroom and members of staff working with the child.
+- Some children may need a more carefully thought out and individualized transition plan.
+This will involve working closely with parents/carers in order for the preparation to continue over the summer holidays e.g a book with pictures of the new classroom and of the members of staff who will be working with the child.

 - Detailed information sharing between teachers takes place during these important transition times.

 - Close liaison/discussion takes place between primary and secondary staff to enable a smooth transition for pupils with SEN.